 September 27, 1952 ~ Guitarist, bassist, singer Bob Curiano, full name Robert Paul Curiano, born ~ First gained attention in the late 1970s playing bass for Mink DeVille.
 Served as producer on early recordings by the Backstreet Boys.
 Has also worked with Ritchie Blackmore in the early 20001.
 Joined Rainbow in 2015, going by the new moniker of Bob Nouveau

 September 27, 1949 ~ Allan Curtis Barnes, commonly known as saxophonist, clarinetist Allan Barnes, born in Detroit, Michigan, USA ~ Leader and sideman.
 Founded and lead Primetime.
-Worked with Donald Byrd, Gil Scott-Heron, Lyman Woodard David II, Robert Guillaume, Wilson Pickett, Christian Dimaggio, Blackbyrds, Lakeside, Cen Lucas, Prince, Mizell Brothers, Marcus Belgrave, Harold McKinney, Bootsy Collins, the Detroit Experiment, Regina Carter, Geri Allen, the Dramatics, Reggie Braxton, Sandy Patton, Dwight Adams, Sunny Wilkinson, Sunny Girl, Martha Reeves, Martha Wilson, Teddy Harris, Roy Brooks, Big John Patton, Milt Hinton, Grant Green, Pharoah Sanders, Sonny Rollins, Billy Taylor, and others ~ Barnes passed away in 2016
+Worked with Donald Byrd, Gil Scott-Heron, Lyman Woodard David II, Robert Guillaume, Wilson Pickett, Christian Dimaggio, Blackbyrds, Lakeside, Cen Lucas, Prince, the Mizell Brothers, Marcus Belgrave, Harold McKinney, Bootsy Collins, the Detroit Experiment, Regina Carter, Geri Allen, the Dramatics, Reggie Braxton, Sandy Patton, Dwight Adams, Sunny Wilkinson, Sunny Girl, Martha Reeves, Martha Wilson, Teddy Harris, Roy Brooks, Big John Patton, Milt Hinton, Grant Green, Pharoah Sanders, Sonny Rollins, and Billy Taylor ~ Barnes passed away in 2016

 September 27, 1949 ~ Singer, guitarist, bassist, percussionist Jahn Teigen born in Tønsberg ~ Member of Popol Vuh and subsequently Popol Ace during the 1970s.
 Member of the comedy musical trio Prima Vera, with whom he recorded about half a dozen albums from 1977 through 1984.
 Represented his native Norway at the Eurovision Songfestival three times, reaching 20th place in 1978 with Mil Etter Mil, duetting with his future wife Anita Skorgan in 1982 reaching 12th place with Adieu, and in 1983 reaching 9th place with Do-re-mi ~ Teigen passed away in 2020